 4. Oslo Radhus / City Hall

 An unassuming brick building near the water houses an incredibly colorful, exciting interior.
 The vibrant murals inside depict everyday Norwegian life, culture and history.
 A particular point of interest is its green and blue ceiling so be sure to look up when you’re inside.
 Another fun fact?
-It’s where the Nobel Peace Prize is presented each December.
+It’s where the Nobel Peace Prize is presented each December 10, the anniversary day of Alfred Nobel’s passing.

 5. Akershus Fortress